epurpur/python-intro/README.md

             * https://www.rc.virginia.edu/

 # Self Help via the Internet
+  * ChatGPT
+        * ChapGPT has quickly made huge changes to the programming landscape.
+It is a hugely powerful tool <b>If you use it the right way!</>

   * Google
         * Ex: "How to make dictionary python"
         * Ex: "python decorators"